ygemici/osz/loader/README.md

 2. *mb-x86_64* BIOS and MultiBoot (GRUB) compatible, OBSOLETE loader.
     If you want to recompile this, you'll need fasm (not included).

+3. *rpi-AArch64* ARM boot loader for Raspberry Pi 3 (only planned as of now)

-Please note that the reference implementations do not fully support the protocol, for example they only handle static mappings.
+Please note that the reference implementations do not support the full protocol at level 2, they only handle static mappings which makes them level 1 loaders.

 BOOTBOOT Protocol
 =================